genestack/sdk/docs/source/setup.rst

   - create genestack account if you don't have one.
   - run init script ``genestack-user-setup.py init``.
   - input email and password for genestack server.
-If you email and password match setup is finished.
+If your email and password match setup is finished.
   - to check result ``genestack-user-setup.py list``

   See more information in :ref:`user_config`.